 When this comment was reported to the Master, his reply was, “This asking is, in fact, part of [the] ritual.”
 (3.15)

 The unnamed critic fails to distinguish two types of reasons for asking questions.
-An epistemic reason is, obviously, to gain knowledge or understanding that one lacks, or to improve one’s epistemic standing.
-Clearly it would be odd for Confucius do to this, given his reputation as a distinguished ritual master.
-But that is because his reasons, in this situation, are ethical or social, rather than exclusively epistemic: his questions in the temple are intended to show respect and to indicate interest and to politely initiate conversation or, as in this case, to participate in proper ritual conduct in a temple.
-The critic fails to recognize the moral and social dimensions to questioning in ritual contexts, so his attempted mockery of Confucius fails.
-As a commentator, Kong Guo, explains, Confucius knew the ritual – probably in more detail than anyone present – but also knew that it was ‘appropriate for him to ask questions about it nonetheless – this is the height of carefulness’ (Slingerland 2006: 315).
+What we might call epistemic curiosity aims to gain knowledge or understanding that one lacks, or to improve one’s epistemic standing.
+Although Confucius is renowned as a distinguished ritual master, there is no reason to suppose he was superlatively competent, such that he never had cause to ask questions to elicit information.
+Imagine, for instance, local variations on ritual practices, of a sort only understandable through questioning or long acquaintance.
+It is clear, too, that even profound knowledge of tradition and philosophy might leave certain dimensions of ritual unclear.
+But there is also a form of ritual curiosity, asking questions for social and moral purposes - to show respect and to indicate interest and to politely initiate conversation or, as in this case, to participate in proper ritual conduct in a temple.

+The critic failed to recognize the epistemic and ritual forms of curiosity and so his attempted mockery of Confucius fails.
+As a commentator, Kong Guo, explains, Confucius knew the ritual, likely in intense detail, but also recognized that asking questions might expose unknown aspects of it and also show respect, piety, and so on.
+It was, as Slingerland (2006: 315) explains, ‘appropriate for him to ask questions about it nonetheless – this is the height of carefulness’.
 Here, we see a rich example of contextually-sensitive questioning, guided by a ritualized practice informed by and embedded in the Confucian commitment to consummate conduct.

 I propose that the Confucian practices of good questioning require a person to cultivate and exercise the virtue of inquisitiveness, as evidenced by its inclusion of all of the components identified by Watson.
 An aspiring Confucian must develop the dispositions needed to competently elicit worthwhile information by asking the right questions at the right times of the right people in the right ways.
-This inquisitiveness is a virtue, an excellence of character, that educational practice ought to cultivate, in the ways described in Xueji and Analects.
+This inquisitiveness is a virtue, an excellence of character, which educational practice ought to cultivate, in the ways described in Xueji and Analects.
 For instance, by helping students to set the investigative agenda, form their own questions, and exemplify good questioning in a way they can emulate.
 The immediate aim of Confucian inquisitiveness is to improve the epistemic standing of the student, by helping them acquire the knowledge, skills, and insights they request.
 But the ultimate aim is, of course, moral self-cultivation and love of the Way (dao): those who learn for their own sake, argues Confucius, are motivated by admirable ethical values, rather than for the sake of status, power, or profit (14.24).
 Since transcending those desires is so difficult, love of learning is a rare, profound virtue, hence the Master’s praise of it in people with it, like Yan Hui.